kimgoetzke/kimgoetzke.github.io/content/powershell/useful-scripts.md

     Write-Host "Action: "$function" - Executes a MySQL command in a Docker container e.g. container_name::SHOW DATABASES."
     $parts = $arg -split "::"
     if ($parts.Count -gt 2) {
         Write-Host "Warning: More than two parts (separated by '::') detected.
-Only part 1 (container name) and 2 (command) will be used."
+Only part 1 (as container name) and 2 (as command) will be used."
     }
     if ($parts.Count -lt 2) {
         Write-Host "Warning: You've not provided enough query parts (separated by '::').
 Trying to fetch container name for you..."